Category: Uncategorized

 Gram’s Mohair Birthday Gloves

 My Gram, who taught me to knit, had a birthday.
 I wanted to knit her something soft that she could wear.
-A pair of fingerless gloves with a Drop Stitch Cable and mohair yarn was the results.
+A pair of fingerless gloves with a drop stitch cable and mohair yarn were the result.
 The details are in this post.
-Yarn: Fingering weight Pattern: This is my own design based upon what I learned…
+Yarn: Fingering weight Pattern: This is my custom design; it’s not published.
+Needles: US…

 Olive’s Wrap for Newborn Baby